olincollege/Softdew-Valley/docs/index.md

 ## Credits
 The people that worked on this project were Alex George, Amanda Chang, and Meagan Lipsman.
-Our credits go to ConcernedApe(Eric Barone), the creator of Stardew Valley, and [VHV.RS](https://www.vhv.rs/viewpic/hoJTmbJ_stardew-valley-player-sprite-png-download-stardew-valley/) for our player sprite images.
+Our art credits go to ConcernedApe(Eric Barone), the creator of Stardew Valley, [VHV.RS](https://www.vhv.rs/viewpic/hoJTmbJ_stardew-valley-player-sprite-png-download-stardew-valley/) for our player sprite images, and Amanda Chang for controls screen and Olin-themed art.

 ## Meet Our Team!
 ![Team Photo](Team_Photo.JPG)
-Amanda(right), Alex(middle), Meagan(Left)
+Amanda(left), Alex(middle), Meagan(right)

 Us doing Stardew Valley "research":
 ![Research](Research.JPG)